genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Required field

-Please fill your email.
-When the mail will be finished, you will receive a mail to inform you that your job is done.
-Also, some features in the result page will send you a mail to this address.
+Please enter your email.
+When the job is finished, you will receive a mai.
+Some features of the result page will also send you a mail to this address (see [manual](/documentation/result)).

 {% set puce=puce+1 %}